 2. Hyperactivity (Often Internalized)

-- Instead of being outwardly hyperactive (like running or climbing), girls might:
+- Instead of being outwardly hyperactive (like running or climbing), they might:

 - Talk excessively